rishana-kv/12507345_Multi-class-segmentation-of-tree-species/README.md

 ## Exercise 2 – Hacking

 ### What I implemented
 I downloaded high‑resolution orthomosaic data from Zenodo(https://zenodo.org/records/15168163) and manually created tree crown polygons for multiple tree species using QGIS.
-This required learning QGIS(https://qgis.org/project/overview/), resolving shapefile issues, and carefully delineating individual tree crowns per species.
+This required learning QGIS (https://qgis.org/project/overview/), resolving shapefile issues, and carefully delineating individual tree crowns per species.
+I used the polygons available from the data itself for some spruce trees and drew others myself.

-Based on these annotations, I implemented a complete dataset pipeline that
+Based on these , I implemented a complete data set pipeline that :-
-- tiles the orthomosaic into fixed‑size image patches,
+- Tiles the orthomosaic into fixed-size image patches,
-- rasterizes species‑specific crown polygons into semantic segmentation masks, and
+- rasterises species-specific crown polygons into semantic segmentation masks, and
 - automatically splits the data into training, validation, and test sets.

-On top of this dataset, I implemented a small U‑Net–based semantic segmentation model in PyTorch.
-The training pipeline includes data loading, training, validation, testing, metric computation, and visualization of qualitative predictions.
+Based on this dataset, I then implemented a separate model training pipeline in PyTorch.
+This pipeline includes a small U-Net–based semantic segmentation model, data loading , a full training and validation loop, evaluation on a held-out test set, computation of IoU and Dice metrics, and visualization of qualitative predictions.

 ### Short project story
 The initial setup included six tree species (including locust).
 However, several classes achieved a Mean IoU well below the target threshold of 0.40, even after experimenting with data augmentation using Albumentations.